Flexographic Printing Blog

 Litho is generally limited to printing on smooth, flat surfaces as the image must be pressed onto the substrate.
 Printing on corrugated substrates requires an additional step in production where the images are first printed onto linerboard, which is then attached to the corrugated substrate.

-Flexo can print on both porous and non-porous surfaces, making it ideal for a wider variety of substrates, including coated linerboard and paper.
+Flexo can print on porous and non-porous surfaces, making it ideal for various substrates, including coated linerboard and paper.

 Inks

-Litho generally uses oil-based inks, and printing usually consists of the four process colors, each requiring a dedicated printing station.
+Litho printing generally uses oil-based inks, and the printing process usually consists of four process colors, each requiring a dedicated printing station.

-Flexo also utilizes one image carrier per color and can use oil-based inks; it additionally accommodates printing with a wide variety of other inks -- including water-based, solvent-based, and UV inks.
+Flexo also utilizes one image carrier per color and can use oil-based inks, though it also accommodates printing with a wide variety of other flexographic inks -- including water-based, solvent-based, and UV inks.
 Curable inks, such as UV, afford faster drying times.
 Faster drying can lead to faster production runs.

 Image Quality